Kim Nam-il

-Kim Nam-il (김남일; Hanja: 金南一; born 1 May 1977) is a South Korean football manager and former player who played as defensive midfielder.
+Kim Nam-il (김남일; Hanja: 金南一; born 14 March 1977) is a South Korean football manager and former player.
+He played as a defensive midfielder for the South Korea national team at the 2002, 2006 and 2010 FIFA World Cups.

-Early life
+Early life and education

-Kim Nam-il began playing football in third grade of elementary school.
-His decision to play football was initially met with opposition from his parents because of his impressive academic performance, but he continued his football career during his schooldays.
+Kim began playing football when he was in third grade of elementary school.
+His decision to play football was initially met with opposition from his parents because of his impressive academic performance, but he continued his footballing career during his schooldays.

-In the 1996 AFC Youth Championship, he played for South Korean under-20 team, and scored his first international goal against Iran, He wasn't selected as a participant in the 1997 FIFA World Youth Championship, but he was named in South Korean senior team for the 1998 Asian Games by the manager Huh Jung-moo.
-He made his senior international debut in the tournament.
+At the 1996 AFC Youth Championship, he played for the South Korea under-20 team, and scored his first international goal against Iran.
+He was not selected as a participant at the 1997 FIFA World Youth Championship, but was called up for the senior national team for the 1998 Asian Games by manager Huh Jung-moo.
+He made his senior international debut at the Asian Games.

 Playing career

-Under Guus Hiddink, Kim began to play for the national team in earnest.
-Former unimpressive player in the K League, he was criticized early in his international career due to poor basic skills.
-However, in Hiddink's belief, he became an irreplaceable defensive midfielder who could block counterattacks of the opponent team beforehand.
-Nicknamed the "Vacuum cleaner", he showed strong stamina and relentless tussle.
-In the 2002 World Cup, he appeared all five games until the quarter-finals, but he injured his ankle during the quarter-final match against Spain.
-South Korea lost to Germany in the semi-finals after he quit the tournament.
+Under manager Guus Hiddink, Kim began to play for the national team in earnest.
+An unimpressive K League player at the time, he was criticised for his poor basic skills early in his international career.
+Over time, he became an irreplaceable defensive midfielder skilled at pre-empting opponents' counterattacks in Hiddink's belief.
+He was nicknamed the "Vacuum cleaner" after showing limitless stamina and relentless tussles.
+At the 2002 FIFA World Cup, he played all five matches until the quarter-finals.
+After he quit the tournament due to an ankle injury, South Korea lost to Germany in the semi-finals.
+After the tournament, he suddenly gained a huge female fan base, and led to sell out tickets for Jeonnam Dragons' matches.
+The club were also asked to put him on television shows by several broadcasters.
+South Korean journalists called this phenomenon "Kim Nam-il Syndrome".

-The term "Kim Nam-il Syndrome" began to be coined by tabloids to describe Kim's superstardom status.
-During the 2002 World Cup, he gained an unusually large female fan base, led to sold-out matches and goodies, and caused a sudden increase in popularity of Jeonnam Dragons.
-Kim, a former unknown to the public, then became highly desirable by numerous endorsement companies that were eager to pay high amounts of money.
-Many TV programs had asked, or pressured at times for, Kim to appear, but he rejected their offers, and appeared only on interviews instead.

-In January 2003, Kim joined an Eredivisie club Feyenoord on loan, and was subleased to the satellite club Excelsior to be tested for five months.
-However, he didn't make a strong impression.
+In January 2003, Kim joined Eredivisie club Feyenoord on loan, and was subleased to their satellite club Excelsior to be tested for five months.
+However, he returned to South Korea after failing to make a strong impression at Excelsior.

-In the 2006 FIFA World Cup, Kim didn't only contribute to South Korea's defense, but also attack with long-range passes.
-He also played in the 2010 FIFA World Cup, but he was blamed by some South Korean fans after conceding a penalty kick to Nigeria.
+At the 2006 FIFA World Cup, Kim contributed to both South Korea's defense and attack.
+His long-range passes in matches against Togo and France got a good press.
+He also played for his country at the 2010 FIFA World Cup, but was blamed by his compatriots after conceding a penalty to Nigeria.

 Managerial career

-Kim started his career as a coach at Jiangsu Suning in 2016.
-He joined the South Korea's coaching staff for the 2018 FIFA World Cup in Russia.
+Kim started his coaching career at Chinese Super League club Jiangsu Suning in 2016.
+He joined South Korea's coaching staff for the 2018 FIFA World Cup in Russia.
 After the World Cup, he joined Jeonnam Dragons as a coach.

-On 23 December 2019, Kim was appointed as the manager of Seongnam FC.
+On 23 December 2019, Kim was appointed as manager of K League 1 club Seongnam FC.
+On 24 August 2022, he resigned from the club due to poor results.